vzhou842/victorzhou.com/content/posts/2019-07-24-intro-to-rnns.md

 next: "/blog/intro-to-random-forests/"
 ---

 Recurrent Neural Networks (RNNs) are a kind of neural network that specialize in processing **sequences**.
 They're often used in [Natural Language Processing](/tag/natural-language-processing) (NLP) tasks because of their effectiveness in handling text.
-In this post, we'll build on a basic background knowledge of neural networks and **explore what RNNs are, understand how they work, and build a real one from scratch** (using only [numpy](https://www.numpy.org/)) in Python.
+In this post, we'll **explore what RNNs are, understand how they work, and build a real one from scratch** (using only [numpy](https://www.numpy.org/)) in Python.

 **This post assumes a basic knowledge of neural networks**.
 My [introduction to Neural Networks](/blog/intro-to-neural-networks/) covers everything you'll need to know, so I'd recommend reading that first.